-Cinzel is considered contemporary, although it was inspired by classical Roman style.
-With the delicate strokes of Quattrocento and Lora’s curves, this is a fine combination to use for headings or for invitations.
+Cinzel is considered contemporary, although it was inspired by the classical Roman style.
+With the delicate strokes of Quattrocento and Lora’s curves, this is a fine font combination to use for headings or for invitations.

 This application is a more traditional and expected style.
 Finding words that are a similar length or width will create a nice form for the composition of your design.